 Due to their small, compact size they are ideal for fitting into smaller bathrooms or even a corner of a larger bathroom.
 In some cases, people have even added them to the corner of a bedroom as part of an en-suite project.
 If used to replace a full length bath of around 1500 – 1700mm long, the space saved can be used to add a new storage area, which is always welcome in a bathroom.

-If the requirement is for a shower, a bath replacement shower tray may be of interest.
+If the requirement is for an easy access shower, a bath replacement shower tray may be of interest.
 These types of shower trays can be trimmed to suit the exact space that a bath occupied, thereby turning the bath footprint into a showering area.
 Of course, shower trays also come in many different standard sizes, which can be smaller than the footprint of a bath.

 With these available items, any bathroom, regardless of size, can be adapted to suit a person with mobility needs.
 If you are planning this kind of adaptation for your bathroom, please contact Absolute Mobility on 0800 29 22 110, who offer a design and installation service using these types of products.21 November,2016